 When used in these Rules, the terms “fraud” or “fraudulent” refer to conduct that is characterized as such under the substantive or procedural law of the applicable jurisdiction and has a purpose to deceive.
 This does not include merely negligent misrepresentation or negligent failure to apprise another of relevant information.
 For purposes of these Rules, it is not necessary that anyone has suffered damages or relied on the misrepresentation or failure to inform.

 Many of the Rules of Professional Conduct require the lawyer to obtain the informed consent of a client or other person (e.g., a former client or, under certain circumstances, a prospective client) before accepting or continuing representation or pursuing a course of conduct.
 See, e.g., Rules 1.2(c), 1.6(a) and 1.7(b).
 The communication necessary to obtain such consent will vary according to the Rule involved and the circumstances giving rise to the need to obtain informed consent.
 The lawyer must make reasonable efforts to ensure that the client or other person possesses information reasonably adequate to make an informed decision.
-Ordinarily, this will require communication that includes a disclosure of the facts and circumstances giving rise to the situation, any explanation reasonably necessary to inform the client or other person of the material advantages and disadvantages of the proposed course of conduct and a discussion of the client’s or other person’s options and alternatives.
+Ordinarily, this will require communication that includes a disclosure of the facts and circumstances giving rise to the situation, any explanation reasonably necessary to inform the client or other person of the material advantages and disadvantages of the proposed course of conduct, and a discussion of the client’s or other person’s options and alternatives.
 In some circumstances it may be appropriate for a lawyer to advise a client or other person to seek the advice of other counsel.
 A lawyer need not inform a client or other person of facts or implications already known to the client or other person; nevertheless, a lawyer who does not personally inform the client or other person assumes the risk that the client or other person is inadequately informed and the consent is invalid.
-In determining whether the information and explanation provided are reasonably adequate, relevant factors include whether the client or other person is experienced in legal matters generally and in making decisions of the type involved, and whether the client or other person is independently represented by other counsel in giving the consent.
-Normally, such persons need less information and explanation than others, and generally a client or other person who is independently represented by other counsel in giving the consent should be assumed to have given informed consent.
+In determining whether the information and explanation provided are reasonably adequate, relevant factors include whether the client or other person is experienced in legal matters generally and in making decisions of the type involved, and whether the client or other person is independently represented by other counsel in giving consent.
+Normally, such persons need less information and explanation than others, and generally a client or other person who is independently represented by other counsel in giving consent should be assumed to have given informed consent.

 Obtaining informed consent will usually require an affirmative response by the client or other person.
 In general, a lawyer may not assume consent from a client’s or other person’s silence.
 Consent may be inferred, however, from the conduct of a client or other person who has reasonably adequate information about the matter.
-A number of Rules require that a person’s consent be confirmed in writing.
+A number of Rules require a person’s consent to be confirmed in writing.
 See Rules 1.7(b) and 1.9(a).
 For a definition of “writing” and “confirmed in writing,” see paragraphs (n) and (b).
 Other Rules require that a client’s consent be obtained in a writing signed by the client.
 See, e.g., Rules 1.8(a) and (g).
 For a definition of “signed,” see paragraph (n).

 This definition applies to situations where screening of a personally disqualified lawyer is permitted to remove imputation of a conflict of interest under Rules 1.10, 1.11, 1.12 or 1.18.